kawhi66/Kawhi/source/todo/index.md

 -   The application scenarios of Higher-Order-Function and Currying
 -   The application scenarios of Debounce and Throttling
 -   When will fn execute in setTimeout(fn, 0)
+-   What is Event Bubbling
 -   How to handle Web-Security problem
 -   How to optimize Http Connection
 -   How to use Webpack for multiple page application development
+-   How does Digital Signature and Digital Certificate work
 -   How does CORS work
--   How does Digital Signature and Digital Certificate work
 -   How does HTTP Cache work
+-   The differences between TCP and UDP
 -   Support React project in Arwen based on [react-boilerplate](https://github.com/kawhi66/react-boilerplate)
 -   Support Nodejs project in Arwen based on [hackathon-starter](https://github.com/kawhi66/hackathon-starter)